EricMFink/PRcasebook/Chapters/Part 4 - Confidendiality/Confidentiality & Privileges.md

 to Deloitte was not selective disclosure.
 The "reasonable expectation of confidentiality" inquiry is more complicated.
-As to common interests, Dow and Deloitte do not have common litigation interests in the Dow Documents --- Dow has a litigation interest in the documents because of its interest in the Chemtech partnerships, but Deloitte has no similar interest in the documents.
+As to common interests, Dow and Deloitte do not have common litigation interests in the Dow Documents---Dow has a litigation interest in the documents because of its interest in the Chemtech partnerships, but Deloitte has no similar interest in the documents.
 Absent common interests, the question is whether a confidentiality agreement or similar assurance gave Dow a